DanilleH22/inkpad_book/README.md

     Tester's Name: Danille Hamilton

 ### Unfixed Bugs
-- Responsiveness for screen on profile
+Responsiveness for screen on profile will, not shrink as the nature of how the cards, were formatted.
+This is only for when users have 3 or more books published or in draft.
+This has been left like this as I have scored the internet but could not find a resource to help me fix this.

 ## Technologies Used
 ### Main Languages Used